David M. Consiglio

 Ellen has published and presented numerous articles pertaining to instructional technology with a particular focus on supporting faculty in their use of technology.
 More recently she has presented on consortial projects undertaken by the New York Six (NY6) Liberal Arts Consortium.
 She is actively engaged with professional organizations and consortia including EDUCAUSE, NY6, and CLAC.

 Ellen holds a Bachelor of Science degree in Computer and Systems Engineering from Rensselaer Polytechnic Institute and a Master of Education in Education Policy, Planning, and Administration with a specialization in Curriculum Theory and Development from the University of Maryland.
 Ellen is also a 2009 EDUCAUSE Frye Leadership Institute Fellow.

-Mandy has served as the MISO Survey Specialist since May 2018.
+Mandy has served as the MISO Survey Operations Manager since May 2018.
 Her first experience with the MISO Survey was as the Campus Survey Administrator when she worked in the library at Champlain College.
 Mandy earned her Bachelor of Arts from Hanover College and also has an MBA from Anderson University.
 She spent 10 years working in the corporate offices of life insurance companies before transitioning to higher education.
 Mandy has held positions at the University of St. Francis (Fort Wayne, IN), Franklin College (Franklin, IN), Meredith College (Raleigh, NC), and Champlain College (Burlington, VT).